- Solicitors For Business

 - Distortion or misleading behaviour - Giving a false impression of either the supply of, or demand for, an investment, leading to market distortion

-Legally speaking, an insider is any person who is a director of a company, a company officer - for instance, the Chief Financial Officer - or those who own a sizeable share in the firm and would benefit from its success.
+The legal definition of an ‘insider’ is any person who is a director of a company, a company officer - for instance, the Chief Financial Officer - or those who own a sizeable share in the firm and would benefit from its success.
 An insider could also be someone who has access to financial information through their employment, or who has gained access to confidential information through criminal behaviour.

 If someone is given a 'tip off' by a friend who has insider knowledge of a transaction or deal and they are aware the information they are being given is inside data, they also become an insider in a legal sense.

-Those who are charged with insider trading could be given a large fine by the Financial Services Authority - there are currently no limits to the amount that those found guilty of insider trading can be fined.
+If your business has been accused of insider dealing or market manipulation, under section 52 of the Criminal Justice Act 1993, you could face a custodial sentence of up to seven years and a substantial fine could be imposed by the Financial Services Authority - there are currently no limits on the amount that those found guilty of insider trading can be fined.